Homotopy stability for spaces of triples of real polynomials without common roots: Basic notations and definitions

-Then it is called that {\it the homotopy stability} (resp. {\it homology stability}) holds for the space $X_d$ (or the map $f_d$) if the condition $\dis \lim_{d\to\infty}n(d)=\infty$ is satisfied.
-In this situation it is also said that {\it the homotopy stability} (resp. {\it homology stability}) holds for the natural map $\iota_d:X_d\to X_{\infty}.$
+We say that {\it homotopy stability} (resp. {\it homology stability}) holds for the space $X_d$ (or the map $f_d$) if the condition $\dis \lim_{d\to\infty}n(d)=\infty$ is satisfied.
+In this situation we also say that {\it homotopy stability} (resp. {\it homology stability}) holds for the space $X_d$ (or the natural map $\iota_d:X_d\to X_{\infty}$).

-} \end{definition} \paragraph{Spaces of non-resultant systems.} Here we formally define the spaces $\po^{d,m}_n(\F)$ and some natural maps related to them.